luujennifer/Information-Systems-Development-Methodology/Assignment.md

 The duration of a sprint has also been slightly altered to accomodate for the constraints of the project.
 A typical SCRUM sprint ranges from 14-30 days, however due to the duration of the project, the sprint duration has been changed to 1-Week to better accomodate for the project timeline and constraints.

 Although the ceremonies, team structure and sprint duration from SCRUM have been adapted for this project, the fundamental methodology and ideaology of SCRUM is still implemented as the team is actively working to produce workproducts and artefacts in an agile manner.

+As part of the working arrangements, the team will be working collaboratively through GitHub.
+Each team member is expected to have their own fork, each fork in turn should have a master and a develop branch.
+Team members should work on the develop branch until a change is finalised, once finalised it may be pushed to the master branch.
+Upon pushing changes to the master branch, team members should open a pull request with a meaningful name, assign the pull request to themselves and request reviews from the team.
+If the pull request has been reviewed by at least one team member, the pull request can be merged and closed.
+Commits should also have meaningful names that makes it easier to trace back through the change history.

 ### Assumptions
 Below are some assumptions made throughout the project.